rubixchain/learn/content/testnet.md

 When a new node joins the testnet, it will have 0 tokens to start with.
 To help users get started, the Rubix testnet provides a faucet service where users can request premined test tokens.
 These tokens are not earned through validation but are instead distributed for testing and development purposes.

 To request test tokens, users must first create a node in the Rubix testnet and generate a Decentralized Identifier (DID).
-The DID is then submitted to the faucet, which allocates a fixed number of test tokens to the requesting node.
+The DID is then submitted to the faucet, which transfers requested amount of tokens to the users DID.
+The faucet have kept a limit on amount of token per node per day inorder to avoid spam requests.

 Test tokens are free and allow users to experiment with the testnet’s functionality, such as performing token transfers, validating token chains, testing smart contracts etc. Unlike mainnet tokens, test tokens do not hold any real-world value and cannot be transferred to the main network.